 - The Storyline Notable Book judging panel reserves the right to invite submissions.

-- For print books, two copies of the submitted title is required.
-For ebooks, six copies are required.
+- For print books two copies of the submitted title are required.
+For e-books six copies are required.

 - No correspondence regarding the Awards will be entered into.